PrajwalaMugajjiShambulingappa/Syntra_TakeHome/README.md

 - A RAG based system to answer medical coding questions.

 Note:
-- Please refer to individual READdME file to run each of the code and test/experiment it.
+- Please refer to individual README file to run each of the code and test/experiment it.